akretion/ooor/README.md

     $ config.gem "ooor"

-Now, you should also create a ooor.yml config file in your config directory You can copy/paste the default ooor.yml from the OOOR gem (here <http://github.com/rvalyi/ooor/blob/master/ooor.yml> ) and then adapt it to your OpenERP server environment.
+Now, you should also create a ooor.yml config file in your config directory You can copy/paste [the default ooor.yml from the OOOR gem](http://github.com/rvalyi/ooor/blob/master/ooor.yml) and then adapt it to your OpenERP server environment.
 If you set the 'bootstrap' parameter to true, OpenERP models will be loaded at the Rails startup.
 That the easiest option to get started while you might not want that in production.